smo0ths/KCD-CFG-ECT/README.md

 #### Create a mod folder in KingdomComeDeliverance/Mods

-#### make sure things are updating using correct files some of these might be farkled
+#### make sure mods are using up to date files some of these might be farkled

 not needed? idk [Cooking cauldron flickering smoke Fix](https://www.nexusmods.com/kingdomcomedeliverance/mods/1177)